← All Articles

 • Architecture review and cloud readiness assessment

-• Mapping current infrastructure to cloud services
+• Mapping your current infrastructure to cloud services

-• Data classification and compliance review (PDPA)
+• Data classification and PDPA compliance review

 • Migration strategy document (lift-and-shift vs re-platform vs re-architect)